-Nead elements

-Head elements

-Head elements

-Head elements

-Head elements

-Section, the format rule changes the point size to 14.
+Negative description The base paragraph format for all Head elements Head elements Head appears in a second-level Section, the format rule changes the point size to 14.

 By using context-dependent format rules, you don't need to define and maintain a separate paragraph format for each place in which an element can occur.